spq/pkappa2/README.md

 - run `yarn serve` in `/web`
 - run `go run cmd/pkappa2/main.go -address :8081` in `/`
 - visit `localhost:8080` in your web browser

+You can import multiple .pcap files in the current folder using:
+`for f in *.pcap; do curl --data-binary "@$f" "http://localhost:8081/upload/$f"; done`